sqlparser/sqlflow_public/api/python/advanced/readme.md

 - **resultType**

-When you submit SQL script to the SQLFlow server, A job is created on the SQLFlow server and you can always see the graphic data lineage result in the frontend of the SQLFlow by using the browser,
+When you submit SQL script to the SQLFlow server, A job is created on the SQLFlow server and you can always see the graphic data lineage result via the browser,

-Even better, grabit will fetch the data lineage back to the directory where the grabit is running.
+Even better, This demo will fetch the data lineage back to the directory where the demo is running.
 Those data lineage results are stored in the `data/datalineage/` directory.

 This parameter specifies which kind of format is used to save the data lineage result.